Kirk Ferentz: Maine

-Cleveland Browns / Baltimore Raven
+Cleveland Browns / Baltimore Ravens

 While on a recruiting trip in January 1993, Ferentz received a message from NFL's Cleveland Browns inviting him to interview for their open offensive line position.
 Though Ferentz had never worked with Bill Belichick, Belichick wanted Ferentz for the job and hired him before the 1993 season.
 Ferentz and Belichick worked together for three seasons in Cleveland, reaching the playoffs in 1994.
 Undrafted free agent Orlando Brown signed with the team in 1993 and quickly became a regular starter at tackle under Ferentz's direction.
 Nick Saban was the defensive coordinator on the staff; he, Belichick, and Ferentz would become friends.
 Pat Hill was the assistant offensive line coach in Cleveland.

 Belichick was fired after the 1995 season and a week after Browns owner Art Modell's decision to move the franchise to Baltimore was finalized.
 The Browns' players and some remaining staff, including Ferentz, moved to Baltimore before the 1996 season.
 Ferentz was named assistant head coach in addition to his offensive line responsibilities.
-New general manager Ozzie Newsome and Ferentz convinced Modell and head coach Ted Marchibroda to select UCLA offensive tackle Jonathan Ogden with its first round pick, fourth overall in the 1996 NFL Draft, instead of Nebraska running back Lawrence Phillips.
+New general manager Ozzie Newsome and Ferentz convinced Modell and head coach Ted Marchibroda to select UCLA offensive tackle Jonathan Ogden with its first round pick, fourth overall in the 1996 NFL draft, instead of Nebraska running back Lawrence Phillips.
 Ogden started his first season at guard, nearly making the Pro Bowl.
 "When he got to camp as a rookie, he might have made a handful of mistakes," Ferentz later said in 2013, "but he pretty quickly got to the point where if you asked him anything, he had the answer and more."
 Ogden was first-team 1997 NFL All-Pro and second-team 1998 NFL All-Pro under Ferentz, on his way to an 11-time Pro Bowl, Hall of Fame career.

 Iowa head coaching career

 On December 2, 1998, Ferentz was hired as Iowa's 25th head football coach to replace the retiring Hayden Fry.
-Fry, a legendary coach at Iowa, had been privately battling cancer while his 1998 team had finished the season 3–8, with losses in each of their three rivalry games.
-Florida defensive coordinator and Iowa alumnus Bob Stoops was the candidate favored by the search committee, though Stoops would opt for the Oklahoma job.
+Fry, a legendary coach at Iowa, had been privately battling cancer while his 1998 team had finished the season 3–8, with losses in each of their three rivalry games Florida defensive coordinator and Iowa alumnus Bob Stoops was the candidate favored by the search committee, though Stoops would opt for the Oklahoma job.
 Other candidates considered were assistant coaches Chuck Long and Don Patterson, and Kansas head coach Terry Allen.

 From Fry's staff, Ferentz retained linebackers coach Bret Bielema, a strong recruiter, and quarterbacks coach Long, who would leave after the season to join Stoops at Oklahoma.
 He hired Fordham head coach Ken O'Keefe, who he had worked under at Worcester Academy, as his offensive coordinator and former Michigan State and Vanderbilt defensive coordinator Norm Parker in the same role.
 Both would serve as coordinators at Iowa until the 2011 season.
 Future NFL coaches Joe Philbin and Ron Aiken were added as offensive and defensive line coaches, respectively, on the recommendations of O'Keefe and Parker.
 Utah strength and conditioning coach Chris Doyle was hired in the same role.